top of page

 CALL OF THE MOSELLE

-Jakob Tennstedt's winemaking journey is a testament to his passion and dedication.
-Born in 1986 in Berlin, he honed his skills in star gastronomy and exclusive family-run restaurants.
-His love for wine was evident during his studies in Geisenheim and Udine and further nurtured during internships in the Wachau.
-The call of the Moselle was irresistible, and Jakob returned to Berlin to embark on his winemaking adventure, a journey that is as unique as the wines he crafts.
+Jakob Tennstedt's journey in winemaking embodies passion and dedication.
+Born in 1986 in Berlin, he honed his skills in the world of star gastronomy and exclusive family-run restaurants.
+His love for wine blossomed during his studies in Geisenheim and Udine, nurtured further by internships in the Wachau.
+The call of the Moselle was irresistible, prompting Jakob to return to Berlin and embark on a remarkable winemaking adventure, one that mirrors the uniqueness of his creations.

 EVERYTHING CLICKS